skilldrick/easyforth/index.markdown

 </div>

 Forth doesn't force you to type every token as a separate line.
-Type the following, followed by the Enter key:
+Type the following into the next editor, followed by the `Enter` key:

     123 456 +

-{% include editor.html %}
+{% include editor.html size="small"%}

 The stack should now look like this: